 Pros

-- Will help you avoid bottle rejection.
+- Soft, skin-like texture helps avoid bottle rejection.

 Cons